 - Disciplinary actions, including disciplinary demotions, suspensions, and dismissals, provided that such dismissals result from formal discipline or unsatisfactory job performance.

 - The application of personnel policies, procedures, rules, and regulations, and the application of ordinances and statutes.

 - Acts of retaliation as the result of the use of or the participation in the grievance procedure or because the employee has complied with any law of the United States or of the Commonwealth of Virginia, has reported any violation of such law to a governmental authority, has sought any change in law before the United States Congress or the General Assembly of Virginia, or has reported an incident of fraud, abuse, or gross mismanagement.

-- Discrimination on the basis of race, color, creed, religion, political affiliation, age, disability, national origin, sex, marital status, pregnancy, childbirth or related medical conditions, sexual orientation, gender identity, military status, or membership in any other class protected by applicable law.
+- Discrimination on the basis of race, color, creed, religion, political affiliation, age, disability, national origin, sex, marital status, pregnancy, childbirth or related medical condition (including lactation), sexual orientation, gender identity, military status, or membership in any other class protected by applicable law.

 - County Management Rights and Prerogatives

 - The County reserves to itself the exclusive right to manage the affairs and operations of County government.
 Accordingly, complaints involving the following management rights and prerogatives are not grievable: